-Making Frames is a Breathing Space project that engages with the students living on the campus of Lancaster University during the Covid 19 lockdown.
-Making Frames will explore the idea of connectivity, our relationship to others and to our communities in a virtual and communal space.
+Making Frames was a Breathing Space project that engaged with the students living on the Lancaster University campus during the Covid 19 lockdown.
+The project explored the idea of connectivity, our relationship to others and to our communities in a virtual and communal space.

-Making Frames is a collaborative project between artists Jonny Randle & Josh Cannon, the students and the Lancaster Arts team.
-As with the other Breathing Space strands, Making Frames enables all participants and artists pause, reflect, notice and make a creative response to their situation.
-Filmmaker Jonny Randall and theatre maker Josh Cannon will form an artistic partnership to test ideas and practice alongside the team at Lancaster Arts.
+Making Frames was a collaborative project between artists Jonny Randle & Josh Cannon, the students and the Lancaster Arts team.
+As with the other Breathing Space strands, Making Frames enabled all participants and artists pause, reflect, notice and make a creative response to their situation.
+Filmmaker Jonny Randall and theatre maker Josh Cannon formed an artistic partnership to test ideas and develop their practice alongside the team at Lancaster Arts.

 What have you noticed on campus that is new or you hadn’t experienced prior to lockdown?

 What is your daily routine like since lockdown?

 Are there any rituals that you do every day?

 What has been unexpected discovery for you during lockdown?

 What have you discovered about yourself or your relationships?

 Have you found new places you wouldn’t have otherwise?